PATRICIA DEVEREUX, Chair

 Bina holds a Bachelor’s degree in Computer Sciences from the University of Washington and diploma in Electronics Engineering & Computer Applications from Govt.
 Polytechnic, India.

-Robin Wolaner is the Chief Operating Officer of WeCare Solar, a pioneering nonprofit working to insure that every mother can give birth with essential power and light.
-She is an executive with broad experience in startups and managing companies.
+Robin Wolaner is the former Chief Operating Officer of WeCare Solar, a pioneering nonprofit working to insure that every mother can give birth with essential power and light.
+She has broad experience in startups and managing companies.
 She was the CEO of Vittana, a nonprofit which pioneered higher education loans in the developing world, and she remains on Vittana’s board after the company’s partnerships were absorbed by Kiva.
 She is the author of Naked in the Boardroom: A CEO Bares Her Secrets So You Can Transform Your Career (Simon & Schuster 2005).
 In 1985, she founded Parenting magazine, the most successful magazine launch of the decade and later sold to Time Inc. Parenting’s founding is documented in one of the most popular case studies by Harvard Business School.

 Her career encompasses publisher of Mother Jones Magazine; heading magazine development for Time Inc.; CEO of Sunset Publishing; executive vice president of CNET; founding TeeBeeDee, a social network for people over 40; and a dvising early-stage tech startups.
 She has been on the board of directors of Credo Mobile, the social-impact company formerly known as Working Assets, since 2000.
 Robin holds a BS in Industrial and Labor Relations from Cornell University.